'Aggressive and brazen': NZ retailers plagued by $1 billion of petty crime - NZ Herald

-His anguish follows a spike in retail crime which costs retailers $1 billion nationally a year with Bay of Plenty incidences being described as ''gut-wrenching'' by business leaders.
+When we are hit ''we are hit hard'', says a Rotorua jewellery store owner commenting on the rising number of thefts from retailers.

-Mainstreet Downtown Tauranga says it is also concerned by the ''brazen and aggressive nature of shoplifters'' and safety in the CBD.
+The spike in petty crime costs retailers $1 billion nationally a year and shoplifters had become more brazen and aggressive in the city, one security firm reports.

-Meanwhile, NZ Retail says the penalties for shoplifting are not deterring criminals and is calling for a dedicated taskforce and tougher penalties.
+Meanwhile, NZ Retail Association says the penalties are not deterring criminals and is calling for a dedicated taskforce and tougher penalties.

 He also said its biggest issue was the increasingly ''brazen and aggressive'' criminals.